Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 &nbsp;&nbsp; 3- Penguin Clustering (Clustering)

-The datasets used in these projects are available in this repository.
 Each project is documented in its respective PDF file, including:

 &nbsp;&nbsp; 1 - **Azure Workspace and Compute Setup:** Configured the Azure Machine Learning workspace and allocated compute resources.